SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-perspective.md

 ]);
 ```

-A route for a view in the layout must be a secondary route with an empty path.
+A route for a view in the perspective layout must be a secondary route with an empty path.
 The outlet refers to the view in the layout.
 Because the path is empty, no outlet needs to be added to the URL.
 </details>

 [link-how-to-define-initial-layout]: /docs/site/howto/how-to-define-initial-layout.md